ziutek/ziutek.github.io/_posts/2018-04-14-go_on_very_small_hardware2.md

 **Do not use RS232 port or USB to RS232 converter!**

-STM32F0 uses 3.3 V logic but RS232 can produce from -15 V to +15 V which will probably demage your MCU.
+The STM32 family uses 3.3 V logic but RS232 can produce from -15 V to +15 V which will probably demage your MCU.
 You need USB to UART converter that uses 3.3 V logic.
 Popular converters are based on FT232 or CP2102 chips.

 ![UART]({{site.baseur}}/images/mcu/f030-demo-board/uart.jpg)